Vaginal Rejuvenation in Portsmouth, NH with AW Plastic Surgery

 Loss of volume in the labia majora is often corrected with transfer of fat (fat grafting) to the area.
 This process involves the removal of fat from one area of the body and its transfer to the labia using small syringes and cannulas.

-Labiaplasty can be performed as an office or outpatient surgical procedure.
+Labiaplasty can be performed as an outpatient surgical procedure.

 What Can You Expect at Your Consultation?

 At your consultation you will discuss your concerns with Dr. Wilson.
 An exam will be performed and an appropriate treatment plan will be provided.
 Dr. Wilson and his staff understand the delicate nature of this consultation and will make all efforts to provide a comfortable environment.